 Both employers and employees must pay taxes to certain funds at varying rates.
-Both contribute 3% of gross salaries to the national pension fund as well as 0.3% to the Mother’s Insurance Fund.
+Employers and employees must contribute 5% and 3% of gross salaries to the national pension fund respectively.
+Both contribute 0.3% to the Mother’s Insurance Fund.
 Employers must also make a contribution of 2% to an occupational hazards fund.
 Rwanda uses a Pay As You Earn (PAYE) system that means employees owe personal income taxes throughout the year.

 Rwanda Payroll Options

 You can choose the Rwanda payroll option that makes the most sense for your company, including:

 - Remote: Assuming your parent company already operates its own payroll, you can add your subsidiary’s employees to that same payroll and compensate them remotely.
 However, both sets of employees will have different regulations and tax considerations.

 - Internal: You can also choose to run internal payroll out of your subsidiary if you have more staff and resources.
 Usually, this setup works best for larger subsidiaries that are committed to operating in Rwanda.